moreh-dev/moreh-2024docs-test/Tutorials/Mistral_Tutorial/3_fine_tuning.md

 - AMD MI300X GPU with 8 units.

-**Do you remember checking MoAI Accelerator in the [Mistral Fine-tuning](index.md) document?
-Now let's set up the accelerator needed for learning.**
+Do you remember checking MoAI Accelerator in the [**Mistral Fine-tuning - Getting Started**](index.md) document?
+Now let's set up the accelerator needed for learning.

 First, we'll use the **`moreh-smi`** command to check the currently used MoAI Accelerator.